 The more we see businesses adopt BOPIS, the more we see that it’s more than just a fulfillment option.
 In fact, BOPIS presents opportunities for retailers to optimize for business KPIs by providing a more seamless shopping experience overall.

 On many ecommerce sites, customers have the option to filter items by delivery method or location just as they would by color or size.
-When paired with an AI-backed product discovery platform, retailers can use BOPIS to optimize for KPIs by having product rankings, recommendations, and category pages take store availability into account.
+During the holiday season, filtering by anticipated delivery date creates a much less stressful holiday experience.
+And retailers can optimize for KPIs by having ecommerce product rankings, recommendations, and category pages take store availability into account.